Q&A: What are the most common consumable costs when operating a low-energy EB system?

 Electricity, Nitrogen, Tungsten Filaments, Titanium Foils

-Over the past decade, interest has grown substantially in potential uses for low-energy electron beam with regard to inline curing and crosslinking applications.
+During the past decade, interest has grown substantially in potential uses for low-energy electron beams with regard to inline curing and cross-linking applications.
 For example, with increasing market demand globally for flexible consumer product packaging, EB has become an energy-saving processing method option both for improving the physical performance of polymeric films and enhancing indirect contact print safety of consumer product packaging.
 As part of the vetting process to determine if EB is right for you, estimated below are a few common equipment consumable costs associated with operating a low-energy electron beam system.

 Electricity (Energy Consumption)

 Several studies completed in the past decade compare the energy requirements and efficiency of operating a low-energy electron beam versus conventional drying methods.
 On average, the total energy required to EB cure one gram per square meter of acrylate chemistry is 30 joules.
 Hot air drying for organic solvent and waterborne systems requires a significantly larger amount of energy to dry the same product coat weight, as shown in Table 1.

 Table 2 shows the total cost requirement estimate per year for operating a 125kV EB system at 3MR for 100 percent solid coil coatings cured at room temperature.
 Organic solvent-based coil coatings require water quench tanks and thermal oxidizers.
 Based on energy cost savings alone, the return on investment of an EB coil coating line can be less than 18 months.